gcyuan/SCUBA/README.md

 'dataset' is the name of the dataset, e.g. 'guo2010'.
 The preprocessed data are saved as a mat file in the intermediate directory.

-'pseudotime_mode' is set to be 0 (default), if the temporal information is provided (i.e., the second row contains 'Stage' information'), or 1 if the temporal information needs to be inferred computationally.
+'pseudotime_mode' is set to be 0 (default), if the temporal information is provided (i.e., the second row contains 'Stage'), or 1 if the temporal information needs to be inferred computationally.
 SCUBA uses the principal curve analysis to infer temporal information, but the results should be used with caution.

 **Run SCUBA**